mrotaru/dbhelper/README.md

 **Warning**: this script should not be used on production systems

 A wrapper around `mysql`.
-It requires a `.dbheperrc` file in the current directory which contains the credentials needed to connect to a database.
+It requires a `.dbheperrc` file in the current directory, or in the user's home directory.
+It should contain the credentials needed to connect to a database.
 The format is:

 ```
 db_name=sequelize